Modern and climate-neutral heating systems for old buildings

 Pellet boiler for old buildings

 As a replacement for old gas and oil boilers, pellet boilers are considered the best heating system for old buildings.
 Their great advantage is that they work with all conventional radiator systems and do not need to be replaced.
-In addition, pellet boilers have a significant cost advantage, especially in terms of running costs.
-Not only are pellets cheaper than oil and gas as a fuel, but they are also mostly domestically produced.
+In addition, pellet boilers have a significant cost advantage in terms of running costs.
+Another advantage, especially for the environment, is that pellets are also mostly domestically produced.

 Environmentally friendly heating with pellets